wrlc-primo-dev/primo-tweaks/README.md

-# CSS Tweaks for Primo
+# UI Tweaks for Primo

-A menu of CSS tweaks to the primo UI.
+A menu of CSS and JS tweaks to the primo UI.
 Pick and chose modifications to add to your view.

 ## Contributing